 But how do these competitors—ClearCorrect and Candid—compare?
 That’s the question we’re here to answer.

-In this comparison review, we’ll put Candid and ClearCorrect side by side to see how they stack up in terms of cost, treatment speed, customer friendliness, and more.
+In this comparison review, we’ll put Candid and ClearCorrect side by side to see how they stack up in terms of cost, quality, customer experience, and more.
 By the time we’re finished, you’ll have a much clearer image of which company better lines up with your needs!

-That said, at $2,400, Candid still costs significantly more than other home teeth straightening services.
+That said, Candid is more expensive than their at-home clear aligner competitors.
 If you’re interested in remote orthodontic care, be sure to compare all the top-rated providers before making a decision.

 4 Things They Have in Common